Unsupervised Learning of Unbiased Visual Representations: The EnD regularization

 The final $\mathcal{R}$ of Eq.~\ref{eq:objective-func}, is then just computed as the average over the minibatch:

-To visualize the effect of $\mathcal{R}$ as expressed in Eq.~\ref{eq:end-full-new}, consider a simple classification problem with three target classes and three different bias as illustrated in Fig.~\ref{fig:notation}.
-Training a model without explicitly addressing the presence of biases in the data, will most likely results in representations aligned by the bias attributes rather then the actual target class (Fig.~\ref{fig:notation}).
+To visualize the effect of $\mathcal{R}$ as expressed in Eq.~\ref{eq:end-full-new}, consider a simple classification problem with three target classes and three different biases as illustrated in Fig.~\ref{fig:notation}.
+Training a model without explicitly addressing the presence of biases in the data, will most likely result in representations aligned by the bias attributes rather than the actual target class (Fig.~\ref{fig:notation}).
 The goal of $\mathcal{R}$ is to encourage the alignment of representations based on the correct features by \emph{i.)} disentangling representations of the same bias ($\mathcal{R}^\perp$) and \emph{ii.)} entangling representations of the same target in order to introduce invariance to the bias features ($\mathcal{R}^\parallel$).